-This paper presents and motivates a knowledge model for ontologies which extends the usual set of facets in the OKBC frame-base model [Chaudhri et al., 1998] to encompass more semantic information concerning the concept, which consists of a precise characterisation of the concept's properties and expected ambiguities, including which properties are prototypical of a concept and which are exceptional, the behaviour of the property over time and the degree of applicability of properties to subconcepts.
+This paper presents and motivates a knowledge model for ontologies which extends the usual set of facets in the OKBC frame-base model [2] to encompass more semantic information concerning the concept, to give of a precise characterisation of the concept's properties and expected ambiguities: these include which properties are prototypical of a concept and which are exceptional; the behaviour of the property over time and the degree of applicability of properties to subconcepts.
 This enriched knowledge model aims to provide enough semantic information to deal with problems of semantic inconsistency that arise when reasoning with integrated ontologies.

-The paper is organised as follows: section 2 and subsections presents the motivations for adding semantics to the conceptual model, section 3 presents the knowledge model applying the conceptual model while in section 4 the model with respect to the motivations is discussed.
-Section 5 discusses the representation of roles by using the knowledge model and section 6 provides an example of concept description using the knowledge model, finally, in section 7 conclusions are drawn and future research directions are illustrated in section 8.
+The paper is organised as follows: section 2 presents the motivations for adding semantics to the conceptual model, section 3 presents the enriched knowledge model while in section 4 the model is discussed with respect to the motivations.
+Section 5 discusses the representation of roles using the knowledge model and section 6 provides an example of concept description using the knowledge model.
+Finally, in section 7 conclusions are drawn and future research directions are illustrated in section 8.